-During the last year (2012-2013) we collaborated with The Foro in launching seminars.
-November 14th we participated at an online talk: Introduction to the Course on sustainability in fashion, joining together 81 participants from around the world.
+In February we participated at a talk: Introduction on sustainability in fashion, in Colombia joining together participants.

+We are promoting an on line course around the world.
 We had a morning with expert panelists from throughout Latin America and the U.S., who addressed the economic, environmental and labor required by industry today, recent trends and developments in the sector, opportunities in the regional production chain; standards and certifications, marketing and market access, marketing tools, among others.